veralestina/creating-vm/README.md

 <img src="https://github.com/veralestina/Images/blob/main/Creating%20a%20virtual%20machine%20in%20azure/createvm.png" height="50%" width="50%" alt="Create virtual machine"/>
 </p>
 <p>
 It may take a while for the virtual machine to load but click 'Create' again.
-Go back to the virtual machine page using the search function and if the virtual machine creates successfully, it should like the picture below.
+Go back to the virtual machine page using the search function and if the virtual machine creates successfully, it should look like the picture below.
 </p>
 <br />
 <p>
 <img src="https://github.com/veralestina/Images/blob/main/Creating%20a%20virtual%20machine%20in%20azure/vmlab01created.png" height="50%" width="50%" alt="Successfully created virtual machine"/>
 </p>
 <p>
-We're going to use a MAC computer to login to our windows virtual machine.
-In order to do this, you need to download Microsoft Remote Desktop to your MAc computer.
+Demonstrating how to use a MAC computer to login to our windows virtual machine.
+In order to do this, you need to download Microsoft Remote Desktop to your MAC computer.
 In order to login to a virtual machine, you need to virtual machine's IP address.
 Go back to the virtual machine page and click on your newly created virtual machine.
 It should open to a page like the picture below.
 </p>
 <br />